Evolution of perturbed long nonlinear plane, ring and hybrid surface waves

 The wider perturbation, with $\beta = 2$, comparable to the radius of the ring, focuses to a point without splitting.
-The narrower perturbation, with $\beta = 20$, comparable to the wavelength, splits, taking longer to do so than its outward propagating counterpart.
-In both figures \ref{Inward_ring_b=2} and \ref{Inward_ring_b=20} the wave propagates through the origin and reforms the general shape as before, with the perturbation seeming to stay on the same path, now as an outward propagating perturbed ring wave.
-However, the case of the narrower perturbation, $\beta = 20$, has more radiation on the trailing edge of the wave compared to the wider, $\beta = 2$, perturbation case.
-When the perturbation is narrower there appears to be instability in its reformation once it has passed through the origin.
-As seen in figure \ref{Inward_ring_contour} the perturbation starts to deform the shape of the ring, however, at the origin, or maximum peak of the wavefront where $||\eta ||_{\infty} = 44.12$ occurring at $t = 177.5$, the wave is almost concentric.
-Once the wave has passed through the origin it retains the form of the perturbation, now as an outward propagating perturbed ring wave.
-The wavefront is constantly radiating small waves, however, the moustache shaped radiation from the perturbation is clearly visible in both figure \ref{Inward_ring_b=20} and \ref{Inward_ring_contour}.
-Once it has outwardly propagated far enough it retains its concentric shape.
+The narrower perturbation, with $\beta = 20$, comparable to the wavelength, splits, taking longer to do so than its outward-propagating counterpart.
+In both figures \ref{Inward_ring_b=2} and \ref{Inward_ring_b=20}, the wave propagates through the origin and reforms the general shape as before, with the perturbation seemingly remaining on the same path, now as an outward-propagating perturbed ring wave.
+The case of the narrower ($\beta = 20$) perturbation has more radiation on the trailing edge of the wave compared with the wider ($\beta = 2$) perturbation case. { When the perturbation is narrower, and once it has passed through the origin, the perturbation starts to deform the shape of the ring, as seen in figure \ref{Inward_ring_contour}.
+However, when the wave is at the origin, with the maximum amplitude $||\eta ||_{\infty} = 44.12$ occurring at $t = 177.5$, the wave is almost concentric.
+Once the wave has passed through the origin, it retains the form of the perturbation, now as an outward-propagating perturbed ring wave.
+The wavefront is constantly radiating small waves, and the moustache-shaped radiation from the perturbation is clearly visible in both figures \ref{Inward_ring_b=20} and \ref{Inward_ring_contour}.
+Once the wave has propagated sufficiently far outward, it retains its concentric shape.}

-We now apply a periodic perturbation to the inward propagating ring wave.
-Above some critical wavelength the perturbations do not grow relative the radial convergence and lower than this critical value the perturbations do grow \citep{OS}.
-Taking the initial condition